tboom-ai/SIMOH/README.md

    - Replace ```your_venv``` with a name of your choice

 3. **Set the Python Interpreter Version**
    - Ensure that the virtual environment uses a Python version between **3.8 and 3.12**.
 This will ensure the code is compatible with all the required packages.
+The latest Python version, 3.13, isn't yet compatible.

 4. **Activate the Virtual Environment**
    - On **macOS/Linux**: